Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/folders.md

 A folder has the following options:
 - Name
-- Parent Folder - allows infinite nesting of folders.
+- Parent Folder - allows infinite nesting of folders
-- Icon - a selection of useful icons.
+- Icon - a selection of useful icons
-- Help Text - displayed at the top of a folder, and can be used to help explain the content of the folder to users.
+- Help Text - displayed at the top of a folder, and can be used to help explain the content of the folder to users